Virus Info

 • Malware:

 It is the short term for malicious software.
-Malware are more commonly referred as viruses, trojans, and worms.
-Malware self-propagates and hide themselves within another program.
-Malware are designed to annoy but they have been known to wipe out the an entire hard drive.
-The most common form of being infected by Malware is through openning of an email attachment.
+Malware are more commonly referred to as viruses, trojans, and worms.
+Malware self-propagates and hides themselves within another program(s).
+Malware is designed to annoy -but- they have been known to wipe out the an entire hard drive.
+The most 'common' form of being infected by Malware is through the opening of an email attachment.

 • Trojan: